-Abdulrahman has and continues to face harsh and inhumane prison conditions.
+Abdulrahman continues to face harsh and inhumane prison conditions.
 As a young Canadian with mental health issues in a high security American prison, this environment is causing him physical and emotional trauma.

 Abdulrahman is serving his time at USP Big Sandy, high-security federal prison, in Kentucky – a penitentiary that is 13 hours (1000 kilometres) away from us.
 He is detained in a maximum security wing in solitary confinement.
 Prior to COVID-19, Abdulrahman’s family visited him on multiple occasions; however sometimes upon arrival, they were told that they could not visit him.